Norovirus: Genome

 Noroviruses contain a linear, non-segmented, positive-sense RNA genome of approximately 7.5 kilobases, encoding a large polyprotein which is cleaved into six smaller non-structural proteins (NS1/2 to NS7) by the viral 3C-like protease (NS6), a major structural protein (VP1) of about 58~60 kDa and a minor capsid protein (VP2).

 The most variable region of the viral capsid is the P2 domain, which contains antigen-presenting sites and carbohydrate-receptor binding regions.

 Evolution

 Groups 1, 2, 3, and 4 last shared a common ancestor in AD 867.
-The group 2 and group 4 viruses last shared a common ancestor in approximately AD 1443 (95% highest posterior density 1336–1542 AD).
+The group 2 and group 4 viruses last shared a common ancestor in approximately AD 1443 (95% highest posterior density AD 1336–1542).
 Several estimates of the evolution rate have been made varying from 8.98 × 10−3 to 2.03 × 10−3 substitutions per site per year.

 The estimated mutation rate (1.21×10^−2 to 1.41 ×10^−2 substitutions per site per year) in this virus is high even compared with other RNA viruses.

 In addition, a recombination hotspot exists at the ORF1-ORF2 (VP1) junction.